Strawberry Banana Bread

 Type your email & I’ll send it to you!

-When I want to change up my banana bread, especially during the summer, I make this strawberry banana bread.
+When I want to change up my banana bread, especially during the summer, I make this strawberry banana bread!
+The strawberries stay a little jammy in the bread, the banana keeps everything moist, and the walnuts add just enough texture so it does not feel like cake.

-This is like my favorite moist banana bread, but loaded with fresh strawberries and made without oil or butter.
+This strawberry banana bread is based on my favorite moist banana bread recipe, made with fresh strawberries, and made without oil or butter.
 I use Greek yogurt instead, so it gives the strawberry bread moisture without the extra oil.
 If you’re in the mood for a twist on banana bread, definitely try this strawberry version!

 Happy Baking!